8 Indicted in Alcohol-Related Death After Fraternity Party

-Eight people have been indicted in the alcohol-related death of an Ohio college student who was found unconscious after a fraternity party, prosecutors said Thursday.
+Seven college students in Ohio and another man were indicted in the alcohol-related death of a 20-year-old who was found unconscious after a fraternity party, prosecutors said Thursday.

 A grand jury indicted the eight on charges ranging from involuntary manslaughter to hazing.